Air Conditioner Installation Alfred-Plantagenet

 R-22

 R-22, also referred to as Freon was introduced to North America in the 1950’s.
 It was the common refrigerant used for air conditioners and heat pumps up until 2009.
-It was discovered thatR-22 is an Ozone Depleting Substance and the government has since signed on to environmental commitments to protect the ozone layer.
+It was later discovered that R-22 was one of the major contributors to Ozone layer depletion.
+The government has since signed on to environmental commitments to protect the ozone layer.
 Beginning January 1, 2020 R-22 is no longer allowed to be produced or imported into North America.

 -